 I have experienced every corner of this city, and possibly most of the hidden restaurant and bars.
 However, I still remember my first time there when I asked myself where to stay in Budapest.
 And what hotel to choose.

 This is not a small city.
 It was originally an area made of two cities, Buda (western side of the Danube) and Pest (river’s opposite bank), that now it is worldwide known as Budapest.

 The place to stay really depends on what you are looking for.
 The length of your trip is also an important factor.

 Do I have a favourite area?
-Yes, I do and I keep going back there.
+Yes, I do and I keep going back there, still in 2019.
 And I will explain why later.

 As I mentioned before the city is based on two macro areas, Buda on the left bank of the Danube River, and Pest, on the right side.

 Pest tends to have the most interesting districts to stay in Budapest, or at least to visit.
 The Castle District is the only exception in Pest.